flyitalyadsb/myFlyitalyadsb/README.md

 - `--aircraft-update`: Set the frequency of aircraft updates (in seconds).
 Default: `0.5`.
 - `--clients-and-db-update`: Set the frequency of clients and database updates (in seconds).
 Default: `3`.

+### Web Admin
+- `--editors`: The names of receivers able to edit aircraft-db and access /editor.

 ## Contribution ✨